New Student FAQ - Everything you need to know!

 The address shown in Photo Manager is incorrect, what should I do?

-If you click No where prompted this will take you to eStudent Records where you can update your term-time address.
+If you click No where prompted this will take you to eStudent Records where you can update your contact address.
 Once complete, please go back to https://studentcard.napier.ac.uk/access/login and complete your photo upload.
 You may need to wait 5-10 minutes for your amended address to appear.

 If you have a UK address, please ensure that you have entered a valid UK post code.